Five-dimensional compact stars in Einstein-Gauss-Bonnet gravity

 In particular, when $D = 5$ the most general theory leading to second order equations for the metric is the so-called $5D$ EGB theory or Lovelock theory up to second order.
-In cosmology, the presence of higher-order curvature terms is therefore an appealing candidate that can provide the desired cosmological dynamics.
-The cosmological dynamics of a flat anisotropic multidimensional Universe filled with a barotropic fluid has been investigated in Ref. \cite{Kirnos:2010eng} (see for more \cite{Kirnos:2010eh}).
-More recently, some authors \cite{Clifton2020} have proposed a constraint on the positive values of GB constant, leading to overall bounds $0 \lesssim \alpha \lesssim 10^2~ \text{km}^{2}$ based on observations of binary black hole systems.
-Beside that, many astrophysical solutions have also been found to establish the viability of $5D$ EGB theory, competing different gravity theories.
+The cosmological dynamics of a flat anisotropic multidimensional Universe filled with a barotropic fluid have been investigated by Kirnos and collaborators \cite{Kirnos:2010eng} (see for more \cite{Kirnos:2010eh}).
+Some authors \cite{Clifton2020} have proposed a constraint on the positive values of GB constant, leading to overall bounds $0 \lesssim \alpha \lesssim 10^2\, \text{km}^{2}$ based on observations of binary black hole systems.
+Besides that, many astrophysical solutions have also been found to establish the viability of $5D$ EGB theory, competing different gravity theories.
 The effects of the GB term on the dynamics of self-gravitating massless scalar spherical collapse has been studied in $5D$ EGB theory \cite{Deppe:2012wk}.
-In Ref. \cite{Deppe:2014oua}, the authors have presented the results of numerical simulations of spherically symmetric massless scalar field collapse in $5D$ AdS EGB gravity.
-Moreover, quark stars consisting of a homogeneous and unpaired interacting quark matter were found in Ref. \cite{Tangphati:2021mvu}.
+In Ref.~\cite{Deppe:2014oua}, the authors have presented the results of numerical simulations of spherically symmetric massless scalar field collapse in $5D$ AdS EGB gravity.
+Furthermore, quark stars consisting of a homogeneous and unpaired interacting quark matter were found in Ref.~\cite{Tangphati:2021mvu}.
 It has been argued that one may achieve quark stars with masses larger than 2$M_{\odot}$ in $5D$ EGB theory for increasing value of coupling constant.